 Independent Postdoc, Department of Systems and Synthetic Microbiology, Max Planck Institute for Terrestrial Microbiology, 2014-2018

-Project Group Leader, Department of Systems and Synthetic Microbiology, Max Planck Institute for Terrestrial Microbiology, from August 2018
+Research Group Leader, Department of Systems and Synthetic Microbiology, Max Planck Institute for Terrestrial Microbiology, from December 2018

 Research Area: Mechanisms of Self-organisation within Bacterial Cells

 Spatial organisation is critical for all life.
 Many cellular processes such as chromosome segregation, cell division and motility require the timely positioning of proteins or chromosomal loci to specific locations within the cell and this is just as true for bacteria as it is for eukaryotes.
 Such spatial organisation is often due to the presence of existing cellular landmarks or spatial cues but there are many examples in which proteins or DNA appear to be actively and dynamically positioned to specific locations.
 This occurs in spite of the homogenising effect of diffusion.

 We use bacteria as tractable model systems in which to uncover the principles and mechanisms underlying such organisation.
 To this end, we use mathematical modelling and stochastic simulations combined with live-cell experiments and genetics in a multi-disciplinary and systems approach.
 The fundamental principles we uncover will help our understanding of self-organisation across all living systems.